December 17, 2018

 A HR Dilemma: Hire externally or promote internally?

 We discuss an HR dilemma.
-Any employer looking to fill a senior role has a choice when it comes to hiring – promote from the inside or bring in someone new.
+Any employer looking to fill a senior role has choices in terms of hiring – promote internally or bring someone new.
 But which is best?

 The truth is that both can work well in different instances.
-From a human resources point of view, sometimes promoting an existing staff member will save you time and money and mean your business keeps up momentum.
+From a HR point of view, promoting an existing staff member saves time and money, meaning your business keeps momentum.
 However, there’s no substitute for the fresh approach and ideas that come from hiring from outside.

-We take a look at the HR pros and cons of each and walk through some questions to ask, which will assist you in making the right decision.
+We look into HR pros and cons and list questions to ask, which will assist in making the right decision.

 The HR pros and cons of promoting within

 Promoting an existing staff member brings many advantages.
-You’ll know what you’re getting (at least to some extent), you’ll be helping them grow their careers, you’ll spend less on training them in processes and procedures and they’ll already be stepped in your company culture.
-Just as importantly, they’ll also be known throughout the business and should have forged many of the relationships they’ll need to make to succeed.
+To an extent, you know what you’re getting, you’ll help grow their careers, and spend less in training.
+Also, they’ll already be stepped in your company culture.
+Just as importantly, they’ll be known throughout the business and should have forged many relationships needed to succeed.

 The HR pros and cons of hiring externally